Dr. Lori Chambers

 Three projects are related to domestic violence.
 Dr. Angela Hovey, Dr. Susan Scott, Lakehead Orillia, Social Work, and I are completing a quantitative study of police response data.
 This project is funded by both SSHRC and the Law Foundation of Ontario.

 Also with Drs.
 Hovey and Scott, I am working on a project on harm reduction based approaches in shelters.
 This project recently won the Community Engaged Research Award, Lakehead University.

-With Dr. Nadia Verrelli, Laurentian University, Political Science, I have just completed a book manuscript on the Supreme Court Case, R. v.
+Dr. Nadia Verrelli and I have just completed a book on the Supreme Court Case, R. v.
 Ryan, in which a severely abused woman attempted to hire a hit man to kill her husband.
-Our book, No Legal Way Out: R. v.
-Ryan, Domestic Abuse and The Defence of Duress will be published by UBC Press and will be in print fall 2021.
+The book is titled, No Legal Way Out: R. v.
+Ryan, Domestic Abuse and The Defence of Duress.
 We are also completing an historical study of R. v.
 Whynott, an early case in which a woman who killed her husband in the context of abuse was acquitted by a jury.
 This project is also funded by SSHRC.

 With Drs.
 Jodie Murphy-Oikonen and Karen McQueen, I am working on a project women who have experienced sexual violence, and police who process sexual violence cases.
 This project is funded by SSHRC.

-Verrelli, N., and Chambers, L. No Legal Way Out: R. v Ryan, Domestic Abuse, and the Defence of Duress (contract with the University of British Columbia Press for the Landmark Cases in Canadian Law Series; in printing, forthcoming fall 2021).
+Verrelli, N., and Chambers, L. No Legal Way Out: R. v Ryan, Domestic Abuse, and the Defence of Duress (University of British Columbia Press for the Landmark Cases in Canadian Law Series, 2021).